?

 7. Look after your troops morale and general well being.

-There is 1 guest and 0 members online.
+There are 2 guests and 2 members online.